kopernio/pytest-hoverfly-wrapper/README.md

 ```
 This will also automatically install the plugin's dependencies.

-Then go to https://hoverfly.io/#download, download the correct package for you operatin system, extract the `hoverfly` and
+Then go to https://hoverfly.io/#download, download the correct package for you operating system, extract the `hoverfly` and
 `hoverctl` files and ensure that these are in your PATH.  `

 ## Usage example